AboubacarSow/AboubacarSow/README.md

 ## 🚀 About Me

-I'm a passionate and organized computer engineering student with a deep interest in building scalable, maintainable software systems.
+I'm a passionate and organized computer engineering student with a deep interest in building scalable, maintainable software systems and open source contributor

-- 🧠 I love understanding how things work under the hood (especially in databases, architectures, and low-level systems).
+- 🧠 I love understanding how things work under the hood (especially in databases, architectures, and low-level systems like operating system, network applications).
 - 🧩 I believe in **learning by building** — every project is a chance to master a new skill.
 - 📚 Currently focused on mastering:
   - Clean Architecture & Domain-Driven Design & Test Driven Design (TDD)